kramfs/k8sgpt-localai/README.md

 No resources found in k8sgpt namespace.
 ```

-You can play around and deploy the `bad` again with `task test-bad-app`, the the operator should catch up the issue and provide a diagnostic accordingly.
+You can play around and deploy the `bad` again with `task test-bad-app`, the operator should catch up the issue and provide a diagnostic accordingly.

 ## Task Cleanup!